tituschewxj/tp/docs/DeveloperGuide.md

 1. User requests to add a student, providing the name and NUSNet ID as compulsory information, with the phone number, email, major and tags being optional.

+2. TAPro adds the student to the list of students.

    Use case ends.

+<span class="semi-bold">Extensions</span>

+* 2a.
+Format of the provided data is incorrect.

+    * 2a1.
+TAPro rejects the student addition and shows an error message.

+    * Use case ends.

 </box>

 <box no-icon type="success" light>